meeque/tls-playground/README.md

 By default, the shell inside the container displays `[TP]` in the prompt.
 Once you `exit` the shell in the TP Docker container, you should fall back to your regular shell outside the container.

-However, the container will keep running, including an TP demo servers that you've started in the container.
+However, the container will keep running, including a TP demo server that you may have started in the container.
 Once you do not need the TLS Playground anymore, you can stop the TP Docker container with the following command:

 ```